ncomputers/neo/README.md

 ## Tenant Onboarding

-Use the helper script to provision a new tenant database and register its
+Use the helper script to provision a new tenant database and register its metadata.
+The ``POSTGRES_TENANT_URL`` setting must contain a ``{tenant_id}`` placeholder which is replaced for each outlet:
-metadata:

 ```bash
 python -c "from api.onboard_tenant import create_tenant; create_tenant('demo', 'demo.local')"
 ```

-The function creates a dedicated Postgres database, applies migrations, and records branding and configuration details in the master schema.
+The function creates a dedicated Postgres database, applies migrations from ``api/alembic_tenant`` and records branding and configuration details in the master schema.

+## Menu Storage

+Menu categories and items are persisted in the master Postgres database referenced by ``POSTGRES_MASTER_URL``.
+CRUD operations under ``/menu`` use SQLAlchemy sessions rather than in-memory structures, and the import/export helpers operate directly on the database tables.

 ## Audit Logging